KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 * Transformations (dbt, spark, etc)
     * 4 points: Tranformations are defined with dbt, Spark or similar technologies
 * Dashboard
-    * 0 points: No dashboard
-    * 2 points: A dashboard with 1 tile
     * 4 points: A dashboard with 2 tiles
 * Reproducibility
     * 4 points: Instructions are clear, it's easy to run the code, and the code works